-- Services for project such as lab testing of water samples, engineering services, legal services, consulting services, financial services, advertising services, technical services, GIS services, and website development/ hosting services.
+- Services for the project such as lab testing of water samples, engineering services, legal services, consulting services, financial services, advertising services, technical services, GIS services, and website development/ hosting services.

 - Other services/supplies related to the project such as software & license, cell phone and internet service, copier maintenance agreement, and website hosting fees.